 Interim land treatment is the final stage of the clearance process.

-Different areas may have different interim land treatments.
-This depends on the natural and ecological characteristics of the land, including soil type, water table, and proximity to waterways, biodiversity, access, topography, and public visibility.
+Different areas may have different interim land treatments depending on the natural and ecological characteristics of the land, including soil type, water table, and proximity to waterways, biodiversity, access, topography, and public visibility.

-Download the interim land clearance treatment plan at the end of this page.
+You can download the interim land clearance treatment plan from the Attachments section below.